-Tears have a deep meaning and often resonate stress, anger and sadness.
+Tears have a deep meaning and often resonate with stress, anger, and sadness.
 But what do these repeated tears reveal?
 Hypersensitivity?
 Poor emotional management?
 Depression?
 Is it such a bad thing to burst into tears at the slightest opportunity?
 Crying often, even every day, can be difficult to deal with.
 Getting emotional at work or in public, for example, can be mortifying, shameful, and our tears quickly become a handicap.

 Why do I cry all the time?